cocomice/EDSS_dep_framework/README.md

 # Preparation

-The following two programs are required to use the EDSS framework.
+The following two programs need to be installed on the machine in order to use the EDSS framework.

 ## Docker